mnot/thor/README.md

 Thor's EventEmitter API is influenced by^H^H^H copied from NodeJS; if you're familiar with Node, it shouldn't be too hard to use Thor.
 However, Thor is nothing like Twisted; this is considered a feature.

 Currently, Thor has an event loop as well as TCP, UDP and HTTP APIs (client and server).
-New APIs (e.g., DNS) and capabilities (e.g., TLS) should be arriving soon.
+New APIs (e.g., DNS) and capabilities (e.g., TLS) should be arriving soon, along with a framework for intermediation.

 ## Requirements